 When reporters ask for a summary of TSVOTEP, I say, “It’s based on the premise that, until we define what it means to be educated, we won’t be able to improve education.”

-Several of them have responded with, “That makes sense.”
+Several have responded, “That makes sense.”

 When I state the same premise to education administrators and professors, however, the reaction is a big yawn.
 As I explained in the earlier post about the book’s audience, members of these groups are not interested in discussing what it means to be educated.